One of the most common messages we get through this site reads something like the following:

 3. Something is causing psychological stress for your Bengal.
 Perhaps they feel that they don’t have enough space/territory, other cats or pets are stressing them out, or there could be something else entirely causing the issue.
 This is once again an area where you are probably best served consulting with a vet, as it is hard for us to say exactly what the problem may be.
 A dirty litter tray is known to be a big issue for Bengal cats.
 Make sure you read our guide on the best litter trays for Bengals to ensure you have the right “setup” in that department!

 5. Ensure you are feeding your Bengal the right diet.
 They are very sensitive to the wrong diet, so read our guides to what your Bengal should and shouldn’t eat for more advice.
+It might be that a change in diet, or even a change of feeding schedule, could seriously improve the otherwise-frustrating behaviour of your Bengal cat.

 If your Bengal cat is driving you crazy, then make sure you are doing everything you can to ensure it is in good health, given opportunities for relaxation and play, and being fed the right diet.